Mekala-Savitha/Python-Projects/Quiz-Application/README.md

 4.The score is updated if the answer is correct.
 5.After all questions are completed, the final score is displayed.

+Learning Outcome:
-Learning Outcome This project helps beginners understand Python fundamentals and improve problem-solving skills by building an interactive command-line application.
+This project helps beginners understand Python fundamentals and improve problem-solving skills by building an interactive command-line application.